nids0810/clear-page/docs/to-do.md

 * ~~!
 When active, on browser icon click, it should be deactivate from all existing pages, icon should turn gray~~
 * ~~!
 When deactive, it should get activated on any new page, icon should remain gray~~

+## Tool Option ##
+* !Add onhover & onclick images

 ## Edit Mode ##
 * ~~On select, text should not be small~~
-* All clickable elements should not be clickable -- works only for a tag currently
+* All clickable elements should not be clickable -- currently, works only for a tag

 ## Read Mode ##
 * ~~!
 On click, the page should turn into readable mode~~
 * ~~!
 On click again, the page should be relaod to normal state~~
+* ! style the read-text option
-* ! design the read-text content css
+* style the read-text content

 ## Highlight Mode ##
 * Implement Highlight Text functionality

 ## Speak Mode ##
 * ~~Remove Voices option from tab when canceled~~
-* !
-On Change, speaker voice should change
+* ~~!
+On Change, speaker voice should change~~
 * Improve chucking function

 ## Save page for Later ##